adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 import { h } from '@dropins/tools/preact.js';
 ```

-5. In line, after `ProgressSpinner`, add the following line to import the `IllustratedMessage`:
+5. In line 16, after `ProgressSpinner`, add the following line to import the `IllustratedMessage`:

 ```javascript
 IllustratedMessage,